Loading

 Confirmed w/ Conditions

 Personalization is non-negotiable.
 Generic nudges failed universally.
-Schedule-aware, difficulty-adjusted suggestions had meaningfully higher completion.
+Schedule-aware suggestions had meaningfully higher completion.

 Strongly Confirmed